-BIOSTAT 801.
-Biostatistics Career Preparation and Development I. The purpose of this course is to give the student a holistic view of career choices and development and the tools they will need to succeed as professionals in the world of work.
-The fall semester will focus on creating a professional presence, networking techniques, what American employers expect in the workplace, creating and maintaining a professional digital presence and learning how to conduct and succeed at informational interviews.
+BIOSTAT 801: Biostatistics Career Preparation and Development I: The purpose of this course is to give the student a holistic view of career choices and development and the tools they will need to succeed as professionals in the world of work.
+The fall semester will focus on resume development, creating a professional presence, networking techniques, what American employers expect in the workplace, creating and maintaining a professional digital presence and learning how to conduct and succeed at informational interviews.
 Practicums in this semester include an informational interviewing and networking practicum with invited guests.
-Students participate in a professional "etiquette dinner" and a "dress for success" module as well as an employer panel.
-W 1:25-2:40pm, Baker, Hock 11025, 1 unit.
+Students participate in a professional "etiquette dinner" and a "dress for success" module as well an employer panel.
+Corequisite(s): BIOSTAT 701 through BIOSTAT 703 Credit: 1